OthmanEmpire/misc_code/README.md

 * **Progress:**
    * 5/100 (RETIRED)
-   * I later learned that C wasn't the best language suited for this task so I switched languages to Python eventually.
+   * I later learned that C wasn't the best language suited for this task so I switched languages to Python eventually (see Python directory).
+   * Years later, after becoming exposed to real-world programming, I've come to a realisation: The questions answered are generic and all similar, if people can't be bothered Googling and replugging numbers to their questions, then they not to abuse my time for help; the project is over.

 ### *Risk Of Rain Network Analysis*